lexicHQ/docs/templates.md

-# How to Create Templates?
+# Sharing your Bot as Template

 Every bot you create can be shared as a template.